julowe/arabic-apis/README.md

   specified APIs
 - `arabic-textbook-to-tex-file.py`: Converts either a CSV/TSV or ODS spreadsheet
-  or a structured .json file into a formatted XeLaTeX document
+  or a structured .json file into a formatted XeLaTeX document (Work In Progress)
-- `process_textbook_llm_output.py`: Converts the markdown formatted test from the Optical Character Recognition (OCR) of textbook pages into structured json file and a XeLaTeX document.
+- `process_textbook_llm_output.py`: Converts the markdown formatted text from the Optical Character Recognition (OCR) of textbook pages into CSV with " as the string delimiter, structured json file and a XeLaTeX document.
+  (Work In Progress)

 There are some tests.
 Much of this was written or at least started by LLMs, mainly because I really should be reading these Lessons instead of coding...